fontlabcom/getgo-fonts/docs/zotosans-kharoshthi.md

 ---

-## Coto Sans Kharoshthi
+## Zoto Sans Kharoshthi

-Coto Sans Kharoshthi is a design for the Kharoshthi script.
+Zoto Sans Kharoshthi is a design for the Kharoshthi script.

 It contains 133 glyphs and 4 OpenType features, and supports 70 characters from the Unicode blocks: Kharoshthi.